 India has achieved a remarkable 16-fold increase in annual total fish production during the last six decades to reach 125.00 lakh tons in 2017-18.
-The major increase in total fish production of is being achieved through Aquaculture.
-Country is witnessing shift from traditional fish farming to commercial, intensive and precision farming and from low impact production systems to commercial systems.
+The major increase in total fish production is being achieved through Aquaculture.
+The country is witnessing a shift from traditional fish farming to commercial, intensive and precision farming and from low-impact production systems to commercial systems.

-The main focus of Knowledge Conclave during ‘Aquaex India 2020’ is to emphasise —
+The main focus of the Knowledge Conclave during ‘Aquaex India 2023’ is to emphasise —

 [i] improved governance and policy support across the aquaculture value chain [ii] private and public initiatives in the adoption of innovative technologies and [iii] enhancing the domestic fish consumption for the development of Sustainable Aquaculture in the country.